CodeMeister362/Meme-Depot-2.0/README.md

 # Meme Depot 2.0

-#### This project was built using React.js, HTML and CSS and is a fun application that lets you add the text onto memes that are fetched from an API of the most classic and popular meme images.
+#### This project was built in one day using React.js, HTML and CSS and is a fun application that lets you add the text onto memes that are fetched from an API of the most classic and popular meme images.

 #### Next steps for this project would be adding a way to store the memes a user creates.